top of page

 Is a Firm Mattress Always Better for Your Back?

-This is one of the most common mattress myths.
-A firm mattress is not automatically better for back health.
+No — and this is one of the most common mattress myths.

 A mattress that is too firm can:

-• create pressure points at the shoulders and hips
+• create pressure points at shoulders and hips

 • prevent natural spinal curves from relaxing